Henning-Kubatzsch/MachineLearning_WebApp/README.md

 ### 1. Generate Dataset

-Navigate to the `/node` directory and run one of the following:
+Navigate to the `/node` directory and run following:

 ```bash